Peer Support Befriending

 All volunteer befrienders have personal experience of mental distress and receive training and ongoing support as part of their role.

-Anyone living, working or has a GP in the Borough of Bromley.
+Anyone living, working or who is registered with a GP in the Borough of Bromley.

 Mental health professionals can refer someone to this service via Bromley Recovery Works by downloading, completing and returning referral and monitoring forms.